Evonofy/NeoExpensive/README.md

       Accessibility
     </h2>
     <p>
-      Here at NeoExpensive we care a LOT, and I mean a LOT about accessibility, if you're building any UI elements/componentes, make sure that it's accessible by keyboard, hover effects work and etc
+      Here at NeoExpertise we care a LOT, and I mean a LOT about accessibility, if you're building any UI elements/componentes, make sure that it's accessible by keyboard, hover effects work and etc
       <br />
       <br />
       To help us build UI elements we really like to use <a href="https://www.radix-ui.com/">radix</a> and <a href="https://headlessui.dev/">headlessUI</a>, these come by default with accessibility features and are WAI-ARIA compliant